UDST/orca/_sources/core.txt

     3  100
     4  101

-In the context of a simulation workers can be thought of as model steps that will often advance the simulation by updating data.
+In the context of a simulation steps can be thought of as model steps that will often advance the simulation by updating data.
-Workers are plain Python functions, though, and there is no restriction on what they are allowed to do.
+Steps are plain Python functions, though, and there is no restriction on what they are allowed to do.

 Running Pipelines
 -----------------

-You start pipelines by calling the :py:func:`~orca.orca.run` function and listing which workers you want to run.
+You start pipelines by calling the :py:func:`~orca.orca.run` function and listing which steps you want to run.
-Calling :py:func:`~orca.orca.run` with just a list of workers, as in the above example, will run through the workers once.
+Calling :py:func:`~orca.orca.run` with just a list of steps, as in the above example, will run through the steps once.
 To run the pipeline over some a sequence, provide those values as a sequence to :py:func:`~orca.orca.run` using the ``iter_vars`` argument.
 The variable ``iter_var`` is provided as an injectable to Orca functions:

 .. code-block:: python

-    In [77]: @orca.worker()
+    In [77]: @orca.step()
        ....: def print_year(iter_var):
        ....:         print '*** the iteration value is {} ***'.format(iter_var)
        ....:

     In [78]: orca.run(['print_year'], iter_vars=range(2010, 2015))
-    Running iteration 1 with iteration value 2010 Running worker 'print_year'
+    Running iteration 1 with iteration value 2010 Running step 'print_year'
     *** the iteration value is 2010 ***
-    Time to execute worker 'print_year': 0.00 s
+    Time to execute step 'print_year': 0.00 s
-    Total time to execute iteration 1 with iteration value 2010: 0.00 s Running iteration 2 with iteration value 2011 Running worker 'print_year'
+    Total time to execute iteration 1 with iteration value 2010: 0.00 s Running iteration 2 with iteration value 2011 Running step 'print_year'
     *** the iteration value is 2011 ***
-    Time to execute worker 'print_year': 0.00 s
+    Time to execute step 'print_year': 0.00 s
-    Total time to execute iteration 2 with iteration value 2011: 0.00 s Running iteration 3 with iteration value 2012 Running worker 'print_year'
+    Total time to execute iteration 2 with iteration value 2011: 0.00 s Running iteration 3 with iteration value 2012 Running step 'print_year'
     *** the iteration value is 2012 ***
-    Time to execute worker 'print_year': 0.00 s
+    Time to execute step 'print_year': 0.00 s
-    Total time to execute iteration 3 with iteration value 2012: 0.00 s Running iteration 4 with iteration value 2013 Running worker 'print_year'
+    Total time to execute iteration 3 with iteration value 2012: 0.00 s Running iteration 4 with iteration value 2013 Running step 'print_year'
     *** the iteration value is 2013 ***
-    Time to execute worker 'print_year': 0.00 s
+    Time to execute step 'print_year': 0.00 s
-    Total time to execute iteration 4 with iteration value 2013: 0.00 s Running iteration 5 with iteration value 2014 Running worker 'print_year'
+    Total time to execute iteration 4 with iteration value 2013: 0.00 s Running iteration 5 with iteration value 2014 Running step 'print_year'
     *** the iteration value is 2014 ***
-    Time to execute worker 'print_year': 0.00 s
+    Time to execute step 'print_year': 0.00 s
     Total time to execute iteration 5 with iteration value 2014: 0.00 s

 Running Sim Components a la Carte
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It can be useful to have Orca evaluate single variables and workers,
+It can be useful to have Orca evaluate single variables and steps,
 especially during development and testing.
 To achieve this, use the
 :py:func:`~orca.orca.eval_variable` and
-:py:func:`~orca.orca.eval_worker` functions.
+:py:func:`~orca.orca.eval_step` functions.

 ``eval_variable`` takes the name of a variable (including variable expressions)
 and returns that variable as it would be injected into a function Orca.
-``eval_worker`` takes the name of a worker, runs that
+``eval_step`` takes the name of a step, runs that
-worker with variable injection, and returns any result.
+step with variable injection, and returns any result.

 .. note::
-   Most workers don't have return values because Orca
+   Most steps don't have return values because Orca
    ignores them, but they can be useful for testing.

-Both :py:func:`~orca.orca.eval_variable` and :py:func:`~orca.orca.eval_worker`
+Both :py:func:`~orca.orca.eval_variable` and :py:func:`~orca.orca.eval_step`
 take arbitrary keyword arguments that are temporarily turned into injectables
 within Orca while the evaluation is taking place.
 When the evaluation is complete Orca's state is reset to whatever